Bhupendra-glitch/agri-smart-connect/README.md

-# Welcome to ur Anajika project
+# Welcome to our Anajika project

 ## Project info